mrdowdeswell/sasjtemplate/README.md

 ## Troubleshooting

-Knitting any document to `.pdf` requires a functioning installation—[`tinytex` R package](https://yihui.org/tinytex/) is a recommended, lightweight, installation.
+Knitting any document to .pdf requires a functioning $\LaTeX$ installation—[`tinytex` R package](https://yihui.org/tinytex/) is a recommended, lightweight, $\LaTeX$ installation.